ceres-solver/ceres-solver/docs/source/derivatives.rst

    :figwidth: 100%
    :align: center

-Using 10 function evaluations that are needed to compute :math:`A(5,1)` we are able to approximate :math:`Df(1.0)` about a 1000 times better than the best central differences estimate.
+Using the 10 function evaluations that are needed to compute :math:`A(5,1)` we are able to approximate :math:`Df(1.0)` about a 1000 times better than the best central differences estimate.
 To put these numbers in perspective, machine epsilon for double precision